athackst/jekyll-theme-profile/README.md

 ####################
 # Social media
-# social_image: /screenshot.png # The social media thumbnail image to use in post links.
 # icon_color: "#959da5" # The color of the social media icons on the site
 # social_media: # Your social media accounts
   # behance: your_username